heldtogether/train-scheduler/README.md

 Performs a slightly modified version of Dijkstra's algorithm to find the shortest paths between the `tail` vertex and all other vertices in the graph.
 If `head` is supplied, the method will return as soon as it reaches the shortest path to that vertex.

+The modification allows us to assess paths which return to the `tail` vertex.
+It assumes that "for a given route, the starting and ending town will not be the same town".

 #### Shortest Path

 	shortest_path(tail, head)

-As above, but returns a single number which represents the distance between the `tail` and `head` vertices.
+As above, but returns a single number which represents the shortest path between the `tail` and `head` vertices.

 #### Number of Trips